grafana/grafana/docs/sources/http_api/access_control.md

 404 | Role not found
 500 | Unexpected error.
 Refer to body and/or server logs for more details.

-### Delete a built-in role grant
+### Remove a built-in role assignment

 `DELETE /api/access-control/builtin-roles`

-Revokes a grant for the given built-in role.
+Deletes a built-in role assignment.

 #### Required permissions